carloop/simulator/README.md

 - [The program](simulator-program) that communicates with the simulator board and that decide what to do with the CAN messages received

 ![CAN simulator](simulator.png)

+## Background

+CAN is the communication protocol used between most computers in cars.
+It is a multicast protocol where each message has an identifier and up to 8 data bytes.
+Any node listening on the bus can receive any message transmitted.
+In order to make sense of the messages, the receivers need to know the data format used by the transmitter of each message for the data bytes.

+There are higher level protocols built on top of CAN, most importantly ISO 15765 used for OBD-II (On-Board Diagsnotics II) mandated on all cars since 2008 and used on many cars before.
+See [this tutorial by Sparkfun for more information about the OBD-II protocol][obd-getting-started]

+This CAN simulator can be used to transmit and receive messages simulating OBD-II communications and regular vehicle messages.

 ## Simulator board